nadl40/mbnz-release/README.md

 ### recordings clone

-I've removed this script as it causes orpaned recordings in MB.
-Use merge instead. see https://musicbrainz.org/doc/Merge_Rather_Than_Delete
+I've removed this script as it causes orphaned recordings in MB.
+Use recordings merge instead. see https://musicbrainz.org/doc/Merge_Rather_Than_Delete

 ## Limitations